研究社 新英和中辞典

 The flutter of the flock buffeted me.

-2. (by extension) A rustling, whispering or flapping sound, as from a fluttering action or any similar sound.
+2. (by extension) A flapping, crackling or rustling sound, as from a fluttering motion or any comparable sound; any series of quick repetitive sounds.

-I eventually found the source of the flutter, which came from clothes on a clothesline moving with the wind.
+I eventually found the source of the flutter, which came from clothes on a clothesline swaying with the wind.

 I find the flutter of a campfire to be soothing like a lullaby.

-3. The act of moving a hand fan with a back-and-forth action using flicks of the wrist, so as to produce a graceful wave-like effect.
+4. The movement a hand fan with a back-and-forth action using flicks of the wrist, so as to produce a graceful wave-like effect.

 The flutter of your legs will propel you through the water, when you execute a proper flutter kick.